google/codeworld/web/help/GuideUnit1.md

   use **`&`**, the first picture goes in front, so keep your backdrop at the end!
-* Even applying more than one transformation--such as a coloring and a translation, starting from one original.
+* Even applying more than one transformation--such as a coloring and a translation, starting from one preimage.

 You will define a lot of variables as you work.
 To draw a sunset, you might write something like this.